 - Micro-adjustments that reify their position – everything from slick online viewing rooms at fairs to larger wall labels to prevent crowded spaces when in-person viewing resumes.
 Part of this world is engaging in tech ventures to “support or extend” their existing models, for example, Sotheby’s gallery network, David Zwirner’s Platform with online galleries, Hauser & Wirth’s ArtLab digital residency, and more.
 Sotheby’s intention is to focus on accelerating sales: “Sotheby’s Gallery Network is being implemented during this time to offer our gallery peers support and a new way to sell works quickly and efficiently.
 We are hopeful that the model can outlast our present circumstance and provide a valuable, full-service transactional tool in the future, particularly for galleries that do not otherwise have this functionality.”

 - A continued battlefield towards shaping their governance structures and the values in how they operate.
 These institutions will face ethical challenges that they will have to contend with (unless they implement broader structural changes), ranging from worker inequality, “pay to play” trustee models, the lack of community, artist, and worker representation in how they operate, and the reliance on business metrics (in the case of academic institutions).
+Several museum leaders will be ousted by ongoing reports from workers on the grounds of racism and discrimination that have been going on for too long without change.

 Buried behind the scenes in the shift online is the digital divide.
 Citizens and students with disabilities or those who lack proper computer access are left to play catch up.
 Educators within the most ailing organizations are forced to take on the brunt of filling in that gap.
 Expect to hear the social demand for “internet for all” to be shouted more widely.